Caiosmp/2FA/README.md

 ![Banner do Projeto](https://i.imgur.com/F88nRR5.png)

 The Discord Bot aims to capture two-factor authentication (2FA) codes based on the provided secret key.
-Although the code is specifically designed for Discord, using the official API, it can serve as a foundation for developing similar systems to capture 2FA codes on other websites or applications.
+Although the code is specifically designed for Discord, it can serve as a foundation for developing similar systems to capture 2FA codes on other websites or applications.

 ---